"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Numbers 5:22 - ...Then the woman shall say, "Amen, so be it."

-In closing, everything in Revelation and the rest of Scripture can be summarized as to how people approach God's offer of salvation through His Son.
+In closing, everything in Revelation and the rest of Scripture boils down to how people approach God's offer of salvation through His Son.
 Do they accept God's word and His grace through faith, and gain eternal life through Christ and all the promises associated with that?
 Or do they reject God's word and reject His grace, continue in their sin, and go to eternal death and become eternally separated from the Lord, as discussed in Revelation 22:11.
 In other words, God's word generally hardens the heart of the unrepentant and, save a miracle, they will continue to get worse, while the truth in His word prods the heart of the repentant that leads to salvation and eternal life (2 Corinthians 2:14-16, 2 Timothy 3:13-15):

 Revelation 22:11 - "He who is unjust, let him be unjust still; he who is filthy, let him be filthy still; he who is righteous, let him be righteous still; he who is holy, let him be holy still."